TheWisker/WinCompactor/README.md

 <h2 align="center">Description</h2>

-<p align="center">This is a batch script that reduces Windows 10's size as much as posible!</p>
+<p align="center">This is a batch script that reduces Windows 10's size as much as possible!</p>

 <h2 align="center">Details</h2>

-Keep in mind that this script removes some Windows 10 features you way not want to remove.
+Keep in mind that this script removes some Windows 10 features you may not want to remove.
 The resulting operating system size measured should be around 10GB for Windows 10 Home.
 The resulting operating system is intentended to only be capable of running programs.